 Things to do BEFORE the hurricane comes

 We will hear about the hurricane weeks before it comes, so do not wait till the last minute to do the following things

 - Fill your car up with gas at least 3 days before it touches down.
-The day off the gas lines will be croweded, and because most of the oil comes from the south up (the same way as the hurricane) you do not want to take a chance and not get any.
+The day of the hurricane the gas lines will be croweded, and because most of the oil comes from the south up (the same way as the hurricane) you do not want to take a chance and miss out.

 - Get canned foods with easy open tops unless you have a can opener.